-Charles Lewis Tiffany installed a statue of the mythological Atlas holding a clock is set above the 5th Avenue store’s entrance and becomes a landmark for setting watches.
+Charles Lewis Tiffany famously installed a clock above the entrance of his jewellery shop on Broadway, Manhattan.
+A mythological Atlas statue holding a clock can be seen above the 5th Avenue store’s entrance and became a popular landmark for setting your watch.

-In 1854, Tiffany signed an agreement with Patek Philippe becoming the first retailer in America to carry the exclusive timepieces.
+Tiffany signed an agreement with Patek Philippe in 1854 becoming the first retailer in America to sell these exclusive timepieces.

-In 1874 the company built its watchmaking expertise factory in Geneva, Place Cornavin.
+In 1874 the company built its efficient watchmaking factory in Geneva, Place Cornavin.

-The building was later sold to Patek Philippe which continued to produce movements for Tiffany watches at this location.
+The building was later sold to Patek Philippe who continued to produce movements for Tiffany watches at this location.

-In 1903 Tiffany chief gemologist George Kunz patented a luminescent green paint based on some studies attributed to William J. Hammer who mixed radium with zinc sulfide.
+In 1903 Tiffany's chief gemologist George Kunz patented a luminescent green paint based on some studies attributed to William J. Hammer a scientist who mixed radium with zinc sulfide.

-This paint started to be used on dials for numerals and hands to make them readable also in poor light conditions.
+Numerals and hands started to be painted with this new luminescence to make them readable in poor light conditions.

-A watch that retains a special place in Tiffany’s watchmaking history is the gold calendar watch given to U.S. President Franklin D. Roosevelt in 1945 as a birthday gift.
+A watch that is a testament to Tiffany’s watchmaking history is their gold calendar watch presented to U.S. President Franklin D. Roosevelt in 1945 as a birthday present.

-To celebrate this iconic clock, in the 1980s Tiffany & Co. introduced the Atlas wristwatch featuring an hour track of polished Roman-numeral markers in high relief.
-In 1995, a full Atlas collection, outfitted with the same Roman numeral motif, was born for both men and women.
+In the 1980s Tiffany & Co. introduced the Atlas wristwatch as a tribute to the famous clock above their building featuring an hour track of polished Roman-numeral markers in high relief.
+A full Atlas collection, complete with the same Roman numeral motif, was created for both men and women.

 2007 Swatch and Tiffany & Co. announced a partnership to develop and sell timepieces.